Tuvalu

 Or at least so it should have been.

-He focused exclusively on the geopolitical relationships that the EU required from small Pacific nations.
-These should have guaranteed a definitive break with China and its economic and technological support (especially linked to 5G), turning decisively to European assistance.
+These should have guaranteed a definitive break with China and its economic and technological support (especially in relation to 5G), and a decisive turn to European support.

 Only secondary links with the United States and Australia would have been allowed.